euler-xyz/IPriceOracle/README.md

 Instead of returning an output amount, the `getTick` and `getTicks` methods return Uniswap-format tick values.

-These are log-space, quantised price-ratios between the two assets in the pair, with a quantisation interval of `0.1%` ([examples](https://github.com/euler-xyz/liboracle)).
+These are log-space, quantised price-ratios between the two assets in the pair, with a quantisation interval of `0.01%` ([examples](https://github.com/euler-xyz/liboracle)).

-Many oracle implementations will ultimately be tracking ticks underneath, so querying for ticks will be more efficient than getting full amounts quoted, as long as the oracle user is prepared to deal with ticks.
+Many oracle implementations will ultimately be tracking ticks underneath, so querying for ticks may be more efficient than getting full amounts quoted, as long as the user is prepared to deal with ticks.

-Ticks have the advantage of avoiding catastrophic precision loss as in our previous [SHIB/USDC example](#precision-loss).
+Ticks have the advantage of avoiding (or, rather, deferring) catastrophic precision loss as in our previous [SHIB/USDC example](#precision-loss).
 This is why the `getTick` method does not take an `in` parameter.

 The `getTicks` method does still take an `in` parameter, because some oracle designs may choose to widen the [bid-ask spread](#spreads) if larger amounts are requested.